mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 string[] weekdays = {"Sunday","Monday","Tuesday","Wednesday","Thursday","Friday","Saturday"};
 ```

 You can also declare the array first with a specific dimension representing the number of elements to allocate in memory for the array, then assign the values of the elements in separate statements.
-In the C# language, each statement ends with a semicolon.
+In the C# language, each statement ends with a semicolon:

 ```C#
 // Declare the days of the week in one statement, then assign the values later